 2. Allergies on the Menu.
 Food allergies commonly plague many furry patients.
 A good beginning would be to discuss your pet’s medical history and life habits with your vet to find the best solution.
 Sometimes a food trial is necessary.
 Once the allergen has been identified, products like Hills ZD and Purina HA (Hypoallergenic) bring welcome results.

 3. A Product of the Environment.
 Your pet can be susceptible to the same allergens that bother you.
 Believe it or not, we tested one of our nurse’s dogs, and he was allergic to her cat!
 A blood test tells the tale and gives us the necessary information to treat.

-Finding a Treatment Plan.
-Symptoms can make your pet uncomfortable, but the right treatment can alleviate pain, itchiness or other symptoms.
-A combination of antihistamines, steroids, antibiotics, antifungals can bring relief.
+The first thing that we want to do is alleviate the pain, itchiness or other symptoms.
+A combination of antihistamines, steroids, antibiotics, antifungals can usually bring relief.

 If symptoms are treated without determining and eliminating the underlying allergy, symptoms will return.
 At Town N Country, we use a holistic approach, treating pet’s symptoms as we work to discover the real culprit.

 If your pet is itching and scratching or showing signs of an ear or skin infection, give us a call.
 Whether it is allergies or something else, we’ll get to the bottom of the issue so your pet can spring into the season without being sprung with the misery of allergies.